How Susan Cain overcame a fear of public speaking to give a TED talk that has been viewed more than 25 million times

 Fear of public speaking triggered by an event

-She explains that an experience like that becomes “coded” into the amygdala – the part of your brain that registers fear.
+She explains that an experience like that becomes ‘coded’ into the amygdala – the part of your brain that registers fear.
 Any time after that when she had to speak (presumably often as she was a lawyer!) she would suffer terribly.

 Having something important to say

-Susan’s first step in tackling her fear was to sign up for a seminar series in New York for people with public speaking anxiety.
-She said on the first day all she had to do was stand up, say her name, and sit down again and declare victory!
+Susan’s first step was to sign up for a seminar series in New York for people with public speaking anxiety.
+On the first day, all she had to do was stand up, say her name, sit down again and declare victory!

-Gradual or progressive exposure is a proven method in overcoming any phobia and it works brilliantly for a fear of public speaking.
-Just as one bad one bad experience can set you up for future failure, a series of positive experiences can build confidence.
+Gradual or progressive exposure is a proven method in overcoming any phobia, and it works brilliantly for a fear of public speaking.
+Just as one bad experience can set you up for future failure, a series of positive experiences can build confidence.

-She also talks about how therapy didn’t help.
-While she is a great believer in therapy for other things she says talking about her fear and how it may have come about didn’t help her address it.
+She also says that therapy didn’t help.
+While she is a great believer in therapy for other things, she says talking about her fear and how it may have come about didn’t help her address it.

 Public speaking can be learned

 Susan describes public speaking as a skill rather than an attribute.
-She says that when you see a polished presenter it is easy to assume that it comes naturally to them.
+She says that when you see a polished presenter, it is easy to assume that it comes naturally to them.
 But she comments that so often when you see someone who is really good at something it is because they started out exactly the opposite and they cared so much about fixing the problem.